This Is the Safest Temperature for Your Fridge

 Our editors and experts handpick every product we feature.
 We may earn a commission from your purchases.

 Is your food going bad more quickly than usual?
 (Psst!
-Here’s how long it’s supposed to last.)
-If produce is wilty, cheese is warm and ice cream is coming out of the freezer like soup, your fridge temp might need a checkup.
+Here’s how long fresh produce should last.)
+If produce is wilted, cheese is warm and ice cream is coming out of the freezer like soup, your fridge temp might need a checkup.

 The Best Temperature for Your Fridge

 The ideal refrigerator temperature is at or below 40°F (4°C), and your freezer temperature should be 0°F (-18°C).
 While some refrigerators and freezers are outfitted with all the bells and whistles, they might not have a built-in thermometer.
 Fortunately, appliance thermometers are generally inexpensive and can be found in most kitchen appliance stores or on Amazon.

 Finding the optimal refrigerator temperature is key to making sure that your produce and leftovers last as long as possible, and is one of the easiest ways to prevent foodborne illnesses from eating expired and rancid milk, eggs and dairy.
 While properly freezing is a great way to store bulk items like meat, the FDA notes that it does affect “tenderness, flavor, aroma, juiciness, and color” the longer that your foods are frozen.
 Here’s our guide to navigating foods with freezer burn.